Helene Hayman, Baroness Hayman: Lord Speaker

 In May 2006, after the position of Speaker in the House of Lords was separated from the office of Lord Chancellor as part of the reforms under the Constitutional Reform Act 2005, she was one of nine candidates to be put forward for the new role of Lord Speaker.
 She was nominated as a candidate by Baroness Symons of Vernham Dean and seconded by Lord Walton of Detchant.
 Her narrow victory in the election was announced on 4 July 2006 and she became the first ever Lord Speaker.
-On her election, Lord McNally, the Liberal Democrat leader in the House of Lords, called her the "Julie Andrews of British politics".
+On her election, Lord McNally, the Liberal Democrat leader in the House of Lords, called her "a Julie Andrews-figure of British politics".
 Like the Speaker in the House of Commons, but unlike the Lord Chancellor who was also a judge and a government minister, the Lord Speaker resigns party membership and outside interests to concentrate on being an impartial presiding officer.

 On 2 March 2011, Hayman gave a lecture to the Mile End Group in the Attlee Suite of Portcullis House.
-This was the third in a lecture series to commemorate the 1911 Parliament Act.
+This was the third in a lecture series to commemorate the Parliament Act 1911.
 On 9 May 2011, Hayman announced that she would not seek re-election for a second term as Lord Speaker; her successor was Baroness D'Souza.